EmreDemirhans/namer_app/README.md

 Word generation tool.
 Once the word is generated, it can be favorited with the 'like' button.
-If desired, the 'delete' icon can be pressed to remove it from the favorites list. words of the favorites list via the 'delete' icon.
+If desired, the 'delete' icon can be pressed to remove it from the favorites list.

 ## Author
 Yunus Emre DEMİRHAN